 You want to know where, when, and why I use affiliate links?

 All right then!
 Maybe you want to see what kind of companies and products I align myself with.
 Maybe you want to see how you can help support The Oliver family.
 Or maybe you just want to find some good products with affiliate programs to join.
 In any case, here they are.
 (I’ve tried to list all of them.)

 Wait–what’s that you say?
 What are affiliate links?
 Here’s the short answer:

 When a company wants to promote a product, they create an affiliate program to get people (affiliates) to help them spread the word.
 When I sign up as an affiliate to promote their product, I get my own link to the product with my id in it, so that when someone clicks on my link and buys the product, I’m the one that gets credit for the sale.
 In some cases, if you click through my affiliate link and buy something else on their site, I get credit for that sale also.
-How much credit I get varies from company to company but it’s around 10-15% on average.
-You don’t pay any more money or have to do anything different, so it doesn’t affect your shopping experience in any way!
-When I use affiliate links in posts, I will use a button at the top of the post that will look like this:
+How much credit I get varies from company to company but it’s around 5-10% on average.
+You don’t pay any more money or have to do anything different, so it doesn’t affect your shopping experience in any way.

 Companies I love: